Top Three Shrines to Saint Michael for a Spiritual Trip

-Here are three suggestions for a beautiful Christmas trip to one of the three monasteries dedicated to the mighty Archangel Michael.
-They are all in the ley line that links seven monasteries in the world.
-The three ones we'll describe today are in Europe.
-Two in Italy and one in France.
+Here are three suggestions for a spiritual trip to one (or more) of the three monasteries dedicated to the mighty Archangel Michael.

 These three sanctuaries are dedicated to the Archangel Michael and connected by secret symbols.
 From the imposing and evocative Sacra di San Michele in Piedmont (which inspired the Italian writer Umberto Eco for his famous novel "The Name of the Rose.") to Mont Saint-Michel in France, up to Monte Sant'Angelo in Puglia.
 Three beautiful places, all united by a cult, that of the angel who allegedly defeated Satan, reveal the deep ties between ancient and Christian cults.
 And above all, it tells the ancestral spiritual ties that unite Europe.